Edith Ewing Bouvier Beale

 Edith Ewing Bouvier Beale (October 5, 1895 – February 5, 1977) was an American socialite and singer known for her reclusive and eccentric lifestyle.
-Known as Big Edie, she was a sister of John Vernou Bouvier III and an aunt of Jacqueline Onassis.
+Known as Big Edie, she was a sister of John Vernou Bouvier III and an aunt of First Lady Jacqueline Kennedy Onassis and socialite Princess Lee Radziwill.
 Her life and relationship with her daughter Edith Bouvier Beale was highlighted in the 1975 documentary Grey Gardens.

 Biography

-Beale’s parents were Maude Frances Sergeant and John Vernou Bouvier Jr., the paternal grandparents of Jacqueline Bouvier Kennedy Onassis.
+Beale's parents were Maude Frances Sergeant and John Vernou Bouvier Jr., the paternal grandparents of Jacqueline Bouvier Kennedy Onassis.
 Her siblings were John Vernou Bouvier III; William Sergeant "Bud" Bouvier (1893–1929), who died from alcoholism; and twin sisters Maude Reppelin Bouvier Davis (1905–1999) and Michelle Caroline Bouvier Scott Putnam (1905–1987).

+Beale was engaged to Horace R. Bigelow Allen.
+However they broke off their engagement in 1916.
+Horace immediately joined the Red Cross and left for France to drive ambulances during World War I. There, he married another socialite named Kiki Gwynne.
+Kiki went on to become known as "the girl with the silver syringe" and was the alleged mother of a child born out of wedlock with Prince George, Duke of Kent, fourth son of King George V. That child, Michael Temple Canfield, became Beale's niece Lee Radziwill’s first husband.

 Beale pursued an amateur singing career and in 1917 married lawyer/financier Phelan Beale (who worked at her father's law firm Bouvier and Beale) in a lavish Catholic ceremony at St. Patrick's Cathedral in New York.
 The couple lived at 987 Madison Avenue (now the site of the Carlyle Hotel).
 They had three children: daughter Edith (who was referred to as "Little Edie", 1917–2002) and two sons (Phelan Beale, Jr., 1920–1993, and Bouvier Beale, 1922–1994).

 In 1923, Phelan Beale purchased the Grey Gardens mansion in the Georgica neighborhood of East Hampton, a block from the Atlantic Ocean.
 The Beales separated in 1931, with Edith retaining the Grey Gardens house.
 Edith received child support, but no form of alimony.
 She continued to pursue her singing career, giving recitals in her home and at local functions.
 Her sons went to college and World War II duty and had families of their own.
 In 1946, Phelan Beale notified her of their divorce via telegram from Mexico.
 In July 1952, Beale's daughter Edith (known as "Little Edie") returned after five years in Manhattan to live permanently at Grey Gardens.